Bernolt/improve-application-resilience-with-azure-chaos-studio/README.md

   --parameters registryLocation=$LOCATION registryName=$ACR_NAME
 ```

-**Step 3:** Once the deployment of the container registry is done, it is time to import a container image of the sample application.
-Use the commands below to login on your container registry and import the container image.
+**Step 3:** Once the container registry is deployed, it's time to import the container image of the sample application.
+Use the commands below to log in to your container registry and import the image.

 ```
 az acr login -n $ACR_NAME --expose-token